synle/react-dialog-mui/README.md

 # react-mui-action-dialog

+This React library simplifies the usage of Material-UI dialogs, removing the need to manage states manually.
+It offers convenient replicas of standard JavaScript dialog methods such as `alert`, `confirm`, and `prompt`, streamlining the implementation of common UX flows.

 ## Why?

 The MUI Dialogs codebase is overly complex and lacks functionality.
 While the built-in JavaScript methods for alert, confirm, and prompt offer simplicity, they're not customizable and may fall short for complex scenarios.